 – Brownie Camera Nº 2 | Kodak | 1901/1933 –

 Very special camera.
 The film 120 was introduced in the market for the Brownies!
 The same film that fits Super Ikontas, Rolleis, Hasselblads and so many other top cameras.
-The red one is in excellent condition and was a gift from a german friend who received it from his father when he was still a child.
-I have also a black , also a gift from a friend.Recently I found a blue in Ebay an here they are.
-The lens is simply a meniscus with a rotary shutter.
-You have three options for diafragm sliding a blade with holes on it.
-It clicks on the right spot.
-Speeds are B or something around 1/30
+The red one is in excellent condition and was a gift from a german friend who received it from his father when he was a child.
+I have also a black , also a gift from a friend.Recently I found the blue one on Ebay, an here they are, the three graces.

 Light meters were a professional item.
 At that time, most of the week-end photographers were used in reading and interpreting charts like the one below.
 It was printed with the owners manual for Brownies Nº2.
 Note that this chart is intended for indoor photography there is nothing below 2 seconds.

 This situation, 2 seconds, is the case when walls are white, with full sun outside and at least two windows are open.
 Then one can take pictures with 2 seconds time using the larger diafragm (f16, f20 and f32 are available).
-Those tiny apertures are consequence of having a simple meniscus as a lens, there is no correction whatsoever and that limits a lot the useful lens diameter.
-For out doors, only with sunny days one can use the shutter in position “instantanées”.
+Those tiny apertures are consequence of having a simple meniscus as a lens, there is no correction whatsoever and that limits a lot the useful lens’ diameter.
+For outdoors, only with sunny days one can use the shutter in position “instantanées”.
 Otherwise B is a must.
 Not easy.

 Another interesting accessory was the Kodak Amateur Flash Outfit that is also featured in the camera manual.